kubotron/BiBean/README.md

 Installation
 ============
-Download the bibip [firmware](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/bibip_0.1.ebin) and the [config](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/config-black-keys.sbc) that goes with it.
-Install the firmware and the config with the official [SkyBean configurator chrome app](https://chrome.google.com/webstore/detail/skybean-configurator/njolekdacakglgbnpmeldongebgldnhd?hl=en).
+Download the bibip [firmware](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/bibip_0.1.ebin) and the [config](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/config-black-keys.sbc) that goes with it ('save link as...').
+Install the firmware and the config with the official [SkyBean configurator chrome app](https://chrome.google.com/webstore/detail/skybean-configurator/njolekdacakglgbnpmeldongebgldnhd?hl=en). (select "Update Skybean Firmware", then "Load firmware from file".
+After you're done "Load config from file" and then "Save config to Skybean")

 If you have trouble installing config on your SkyBean (like I do), you can grab a firmware where bibip sounds are hardcoded:
 [bibip_0.1.hardcoded.ebin](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/bibip_0.1.hardcoded.ebin)